SxMShaDoW/lab-aemc-utah/docs/430-build-app.md

 In this section, Sydney will build her app.

-She receives an email that her app has been approved.
+After Jayne approved her request, she received an email that her app has been approved.

 {: .important}
 > **SUBJECT:** Your app has been approved